Random Utility and Limited Consideration: The Experiment

-Additional details about implied rankings are presented in Appendix~\ref{sectionapp:section_experiment}.
-The outside option is dominated for moderate levels of risk aversion (e.g., \cite{holt2002risk}).\footnote{We provide evidence that in our experimental sample DMs have risk aversion levels such that the default is dominated by all other alternatives.
-Additionally, it can be argued that, without cost of consideration treatments, the outside alternative is easier to understand than the rest because of its simplicity.
-Hence, it works as a reference point (\cite{suleymanov}).}
+To induce preference heterogeneity, we consider lottery alternatives with different expected values and variances.
+Table~\ref{lotteries} shows the alternatives and implied preference rankings if DMs are expected utility maximizers with CRRA Bernoulli utility function.
+The outside option is dominated for moderate levels of risk aversion (e.g. \citealp{holt2002risk}).\footnote{Recall that the assumption that the default is dominated is a testable assumption in our framework.
+In addition, without cost of consideration treatments, the outside alternative is easier to understand than the rest because of its simplicity.
+Hence, it works as a consideration-reference point in the sense of \citet{suleymanov}.}

-Let $X=\{l_1,l_2, l_3, l_4, l_5\}$ be the set of all nondefault alternatives and let $o$ be the default/outside option.
-All choice sets $A\in\M$ are observed in the sample.
-The outside option is always present and is shown first, while the order of other alternatives is randomized.\footnote{Without this randomization the order of the choices in menus may have effect on agents decisions.} Choice sets can be thought as different treatments.
-In fact, many of the behavioral implications of stochastic models of choice are testable in terms of the change in behavior when adding (removing) an alternative from the menu.
+Let $X=\{l_1,l_2, l_3, l_4, l_5\}$ be the set of all nondefault alternatives, and let $o$ be the default/outside option.
+All menus $A\in\M$ are observed in the sample.
+The outside option is always present and is shown first, while the order of other alternatives is randomized.
+Menus can be thought as different treatments.

 Our primitive to test $\rhrc$ is $\hat{P}=\left(\hat{p}(a,A)\right)_{a\in A\cup\{o\},A\in\M}$, therefore we proceeded with stratified sampling, setting the minimal number of observations per choice set to be proportional to its cardinality, i.e. $n_A=\lambda (\abs{A}+1)$ with $\lambda\geq30$.
 This design requires a minimum of $\sum_{A\in \M}\abs{A}=3330$ tasks.